AlexGeryavenko/ruaicup-2015-local-runner-pro/README.md

-# ruaicup-local-runner-pro
+# Plugin for Russian AI Cup 2015
-Using this tool will allow you to test your strategy locally on your computer
+Using this plugin will allow you to test your strategy with couple additional features.